teerth08/LLow_power_Approximate_Recursive_Multipliers/README.md

 # Low_power_Approximate_Recursive_Multipliers

 ## Ideas :-
-Use matlab to generate uniform random distribution of inputs to feed into n16_5, n16_6, etc You can convert the same multipliers to matlab, and do all the calculations there.
+1. Use matlab to generate uniform random distribution of inputs to feed into n16_5, n16_6, etc You can convert the same multipliers to matlab, and do all the calculations there.
+2. It matter WHAT IS THE DISTRIBUTION of inputs
+    => for special cases, there might some patter we could exploit ; For general cases => Uniform distribution

 ## 8x8 Design ( 4 Novel Approaches )